Machine Learning for Network Attacks Classification and Statistical Evaluation of Adversarial Learning Methodologies for Synthetic Data Generation: Machine Learning-Based NIDS Methodology

 \subsection{Attacks Classification}

 For the classification of the tabular data, we selected baseline and top-tier models from different families.
 The two baseline models that we used for the multi-class classification task are Logistic Regression and the stochastic gradient descent-based SVM.
 The tree-based model that we utilized is a Decision Tree.
-Finally, the ensemble models are XGBoost, XGBoost with Random Forest, Random Forest, Extra Trees, Gradient Boosting, and Histogram-Based Gradient Boosting.
+The ensemble models are LightGBM, XGBoost, XGBoost with Random Forest, Random Forest, Extra Trees, Gradient Boosting, and Histogram-Based Gradient Boosting.
+Finally we also chose to use the AutoGluon, an ensemble of neural networks, extra trees, XGBoost, LightGBM and linear models.
 Several hyperparameter optimization techniques were tested, such as grid-search, halving-grid-search, and Bayesian optimization, along with stratified $10$-fold cross validation.
 After the selection of the hyperparameters, each of the pre-mentioned models has been trained with stratified $10$-fold cross validation to observe their behavior without probability calibration.
 After that, we performed stratified $10$-fold cross validation with probability calibration, while holding a $4\%$ value range threshold for considering a model stable per metric, and obtained the results that follow for the training and testing set.
 The metrics with which we evaluated the performance of each algorithm are F1, Precision, Recall, and Roc-Auc.
-From the results in Tab.~\ref{table:1} and Tab.~\ref{table:2} we observe the high performance of ensemble and tree-based models, and more specifically of XGBoost, XGBoost-RF, Random Forest, Extra Trees, and Decision Tree, while the baseline models, SVM and Logistic Regression fail.
+From the results in Tab.~\ref{table:1} and Tab.~\ref{table:2} we observe the high performance of ensemble and tree-based models, and more specifically of XGBoost, LightGBM, AutoGluon, XGBoost-RF, Random Forest, Extra Trees, and Decision Tree, while the baseline models, SVM and Logistic Regression fail.
 To highlight the impressive performance of the non-calibrated XGBoost, in terms of both stability and efficiency, we present the cross validation results for precision and recall in Fig.~\ref{fig1}.